ibm-cloud-docs/codeengine/deploy.md

    From the output of this command, you can see the updated app now returns `Hello Stranger`.

 4. Use the [**`ibmcloud ce revision list`**](/docs/codeengine?topic=codeengine-cli#cli-revision-list) command to display all of your app revisions.
-Use this information to help you manage your app revisions as {{site.data.keyword.codeengineshort}} has a quota for the number of app revisions in a project.
+Use this information to help you manage your app revisions as {{site.data.keyword.codeengineshort}} has a [quota for the number of app revisions in a project](/docs/codeengine?topic=codeengine-limits#project_quotas).

-For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas).
+In the following **`revision list`** output, notice that {{site.data.keyword.codeengineshort}} only retains the latest inactive revision of your application in addition to your active app revision.
+Older revisions are not retained.

    ```
    ibmcloud ce revision list